rlridenour/old-blog-2/content/psych.md

 * Problem of defining mental health
 * Different theories portray mental health differently.
-* Is seeing the world accurately health?
+* Is seeing the world accurately a healthy thing?
     * Tends to be associated with mild depression.
     * Mental health may be seeing through positive illusions.
 * Converts tend to have more childhood trauma, unhappier adolescence, more personal stress in two years preceding conversion.